 - Sightseeing Savvy: The most popular stops are Yosemite Valley, Glacier Point, Mariposa Grove, Tunnel View and Tuolumne Meadows.
 They're prettiest in early morning and late afternoon light, and they'll be less crowded then, too.
 See where they are on the Yosemite map.

-- Traffic-Buster On the Way In: If you're staying along Hwy 140 between Mariposa and Yosemite, use the Yosemite Area Transit buses to get into the park.
+- Don't Drive in Traffic: If you're staying along Hwy 140 between Mariposa and Yosemite, use the Yosemite Area Transit buses to get into the park.
 It won't actually keep you out of traffic, but someone else will have to deal with it - and you'll save on gasoline.

 - Avoid Gridlock Inside the Park: No matter how you get there, once you're inside the park, use the free shuttle buses to get around and try inexpensive buses and trams to reach Mariposa Grove, Glacier Point, and other sights.